What is Venous Insufficiency

 One of the most important considerations when you seek out a physician to treat venous insufficiency, is to find a specialist that can perform ultrasounds and interpret the findings themselves.
 The experts at American Endovascular are all board-certified interventional radiologists, highly trained in not only interpreting ultrasounds, but also performing them ourselves.
 All of our specialists use the most cutting-edge technology, including laser therapy, phlebectomy, or other ablative techniques to help treat venous insufficiency.

-If you think you may have symptoms of venous insufficiency, request a consultation with Dr. Chris Donikyan at Fishkill Endovascular today.
-You can also schedule a consultation at one of our other vascular centers in New York, New Jersey, and Ohio.
+If you think you may have symptoms of venous insufficiency, request an appointment with Dr. Chris Donikyan at Fishkill Endovascular today.
+You can also schedule an appointment at one of our other vascular centers in New York and New Jersey.